 We, with many other churches in the area, support H.E.L.P.
 (Hampton Ecumenical Provisions and Lodgings) which is a local organization dedicated to helping those in the local Hampton area who are in need.
 One way we support H.E.L.P. is through nonperishable food donations to their food pantry.
 These are collected in the wooden bins outside the Fellowship Hall.

 We participate in the H.E.L.P. program known as Night’s Welcome.
 This is a combined effort by churches in the area to provide shelter for the area homeless during the winter months.
-We co-host at another church to provide meals, fellowship and a stay overnight.
+We co-host at another church to provide meals and fellowship one day a month-October through March.

 The people of Wesley church are very active in providing support for various programs locally and worldwide.
 Wesley is in a covenant relationship with Jacques Umembudi Akasa, a missionary in the Congo.
 He flies into areas in the Congo where it is hard for the people to have access to food, medicine and other basic needs.